Suffolk County Chess Association

 Affiliated Clubs will pay entry fees for SCCA competitions as determined at the AGM.
 Each Club will provide the Treasurer with contact details of its official responsible for paying fees.
 The Treasurer will, by 30 September in each year, provide each Affiliated Club with an invoice for fees in respect of the season’s affiliation and club competition fees.
 If payment is not received by 30 November a surcharge of 5% per month or part thereof will be added to the fee.
 Affiliated Clubs are liable for any rating fees charged by the ECF.

-The Treasurer will, in January each year, provide each club with an invoice for fees in respect of the games played by those who are not members of the ECF prior to 31 December.
+The Treasurer will provide each club with an invoice for fees in respect of the games played by those who are not members of the ECF prior to 31 December.

 8.3 Bank account

-A Bank current account will be maintained by the Treasurer to receive income and make payments on behalf of the SCCA.
-All withdrawals will require two signatories drawn from the President, Secretary and Treasurer.
-A Deposit account may also be held to hold extra funds.
-Withdrawals from this account will be paid into the current account and only one signatory is required for this purpose.
+A Current Account with online facilities will be maintained by the Treasurer to receive income and make payments on behalf of the SCCA.
+The Treasurer and the President and/or the Secretary will hold the access codes and passwords for the on-line current account with the Treasurer authorised to make BACS payments that do not require a signature.
+A Deposit Account may also be held for extra funds.
+Withdrawals from this account will be paid into the current account and two signatories drawn from the President, Treasurer and Secretary are required for this purpose.

 8.4 Financial records

 The Treasurer will keep proper financial records of the SCCA’s financial affairs and will present a current statement of the Association’s finances at all Committee Meetings and the AGM.
 At the AGM the Treasurer will report on the SCCA accounts for the year just ended.
 The accounts will be audited.